Gratitude (pilot boat): End of service

 In August 1839, the pilot schooner Gratitude No. 3, went out at sea with six pilots.
 Two of the pilots had left to board outbound ships to sea.
 A few hours later, the Gratitude was caught up in a severe hurricane that swept the coast from South Carolina to Maine on August 28 and 30.
 The Gratitude lost four of her pilots, three apprentices and a cook.
-The names of the pilots that were lost were: Enah Harris, Joseph Hendarchott, Owen Wilson, and Sydney Waite.
+The names of the pilots that were lost were: Enon Harris, Joseph Hendarchott, Owen Wilson, and Sydney Waite.
 The pilots had no insurance.
 The New Jersey Pilot Boat John McKeon was lost in the same storm with four of her crewmen.